-The subject property is a portion of a planned 115 unit residential project currently identified as Parkview- Sunset West.
-The first phase of the project (subject property) includes 61 residential lots and is identified as "Parcel 48" by the Developer, identified as Placer County Assessor's parcel (APN) 365-010-041.
-The subject property is located east of Blue Oaks Boulevard, south of Sunset Boulevard, within the city of Rocklin, Placer County, California.
-As of the date of report, 33 of the lots are improved with partially constructed homes (various stages of construction) and three completed model homes; however, no contributory value will be assigned to the completed and partially completed homes.
-The remaining lots of Phase 1 are partially complete.
-The typical lot size for both phases of the project is estimated at 6,000 square feet.
-The property is owned by DR Horton Bay, Inc. The subject is more fully described within the attached report.
+The subject property is a portion of a planned residential project currently identified as Parkview-Sunset West.
+The second phase of the project (subject property) is reported to include a total of 54 residential lots that are identified as APN 365-010-003 which will be developed as six residential lots and APN 365-010-011 will be developed as 48 residential lots.
+The subject property is located along Blue Oaks Boulevard, south of Sunset Boulevard, within the city of Rocklin, Placer County, California.
+As of the date of report, the subject property includes 54 partially complete residential lots with a typical lot size estimated at 5,500 square feet.
+The property is owned by D.R.
+Horton Bay, Inc. The subject is more fully described within the attached report.

 The market value estimated herein is based on a hypothetical condition.
 USPAP defines a hypothetical condition as "a condition, directly related to a specific assignment, which is contrary to what is known by the appraiser to exist on the effective date of the assignment results, but is used for the purpose of the analysis."
-Proceeds from the Bonds will be used to finance certain impact fees.
-The market value estimated herein is based on the hypothetical condition such impact fees are paid.
+Proceeds from the Bonds will be used to finance and/or reimburse certain impact fees and capital improvements.
+The market value estimated herein is based on the hypothetical condition such impact fees and capital improvements are paid.